martialblog/cheatsheet/README.md

 You can add custom cheatsheet that will be "gitgnored" by using the prexif ```my-```

 ##TODO
-A lot of stuff...
-I just started.
-Stay tuned.

-- Make stuff more pythonic
-- Sort output?
+- Sort output maybe?
+I just grep stuff.
 - Add more cheatsheets!
 MORE!
 - Tell my mom about it